maxfrischknecht/Vuejs-Sandbox/08-component-communication/README.md

 #### Parent Component

-You can pass the date by adding it to the template like so:
+You can pass the data by adding it to the template like so:

 ```
  <app-user-detail v-bind:myName="namefromdata"></app-user-detail>